jvalenzuela/atform/doc/source/ref.rst

 Cross-references are structured into two levels.
-Keys for the top-level dictionary returned by :py:func:`atform.get_xref` are labels identifying each reference type which have been defined with :py:func:`atform.add_reference_category`.
+Keys for the top-level dictionary returned by :py:func:`atform.get_xref` are labels identifying the reference category as defined with :py:func:`atform.add_reference_category`.
 Values are second-level dictionaries keyed by references applied via the :code:`references` parameteter of :py:class:`atform.Test`.